CLTJared/note-taker/README.md

 # Note Taker Starter Code

 # Description
-Application built to allow user to
+Application built to allow user to view, record, and delete notes.

 # Installation
 Run the following command in your command line terminal